denis-beurive/onlykey-notes/README.md

 You should see a message that says, essentially, that the operation was successful.

-# Backup
+## Backup / Restore

+Prerequisite:
-Prerequisite: you must set a _backup passphrase_ or key prior to back up the key.
+* you must set a backup passphrase (to the key being backed up) prior to back up a key.
+* you must set a backup passphrase (to the key upon which the backup is restored) prior to restore a back up.
+* if you restore key `K1`’s backup to key `K2`, the same backup passphrase must be set on `K1` and `K2`.

+Procdure:
 * Insert the key into the USB slot.
 * Enter the PIN (using the 6 keys on the device).
 The LED is green.
 * Open the desktop application.